Apply to vetted scholarship programs in one clickAdvertiser disclosure

 Adult learners usually have a lot of responsibilities to juggle.
 Going to school while supporting a family and working full-time is challenging, so it’s important to find a program that accommodates your lifestyle.
 Online and hybrid programs are both great for adult learners managing a busy schedule.
 There are also schools that offer open-entry and early-exit courses, which allow students to complete lessons at their own pace.
 Some schools even offer on-campus childcare for students who are parents.
 Make sure to find a program that suits your particular needs.

 3. Apply for scholarships and financial aid

 One of the biggest challenges for adult learners is funding their education.
-According to a recent survey, 60% of adults have considered returning to college but worry about financial barriers.
 Fortunately, there are a variety of scholarships for adult learners and nontraditional students.
 There are also scholarships available at the local level.
 If you plan to attend a local college or trade school, make sure to explore the scholarships offered at those institutions.
 In addition to applying for scholarships, fill out the FAFSA to see if you qualify for financial aid.
 Also, check into whether you qualify for the College-Level Examination Program (CLEP).
 The CLEP program offers students the opportunity to use their existing knowledge to earn college credits.

 See also: Easiest to hardest CLEP exams